lambdaclass/concrete/ROADMAP.md

 renumbered when the phase is reorganized.
 Keep cross-references updated in the same change, and use subsection headings to make the dependency order clear.
 At this point the Phase 6B / 6C plan is frozen unless implementation exposes a real missing invariant.
+Item #14a is the one recorded exception: planning the incremental/certifying path exposed that a stage token plus a `Unit`-returning verifier is not yet a portable validation record, so the record/chain contract must exist before later phases cache those artifacts.
+The execution frontier is
+still: finish
-The execution frontier is: finish `CopyJudgment` / `InstantiationJudgment` first, because `Copy` feeds ownership;
+`CopyJudgment` / `InstantiationJudgment` first, because `Copy` feeds ownership;
 then build `OwnershipJudgment` / `ValueFlowJudgment`, because it is the memory-safety axis; then ship `diff-caps` as the first external-facing